 Cost of goods sold includes the costs of purchasing and transporting property for auction as well as credit card transaction fees.
-The Company purchases the majority of its inventory at a fixed percentage of the property's original acquisition cost.
+The Company purchases the majority of its inventory at a percentage of the supplier's original acquisition cost under the Surplus and certain commercial contracts, a percentage of the supplier's last retail price under certain commercial contracts and varies depending on the type of the inventory purchased or a fixed price per pound under the Scrap Contract.
 Title for the inventory passes to the Company at the time of purchase and the Company bears the risks and rewards of ownership.
 The Company does not have title to assets sold on behalf of its commercial or government customers when it receives only sales commission revenue and, as such, recognizes no cost of goods sold associated with those sales.
 Cost of goods sold also includes shipping and handling costs and amounts paid by customers for shipping and handling.